Q: Who needs a hunting license?

 Q: What do I need to do to return my tag to get my preference points back?

-A: You must mail your unfilled tag(s) to us with a written request for preference point reinstatement (and/or refund for elk, pronghorn or bighorn sheep tags only).
-Your tag and written request must be postmarked prior to May 1, 2022 (i.e., no later than April 30, 2022).
+A: You must mail your unfilled tag(s) to CDFW with a written request for preference point reinstatement (and/or refund for elk, pronghorn antelope, or bighorn sheep tags only).
+Your tag and written request must be postmarked on or prior to February 28 of the current license year for which the tag is valid for.
 Tags and written requests postmarked after the deadline will not be accepted.

 Mail the tag and the request to: